SATA: SATA 1.5 Gbit/s and SATA 3 Gbit/s

 The "force 150" switch (or equivalent) is also useful for attaching SATA 3 Gbit/s hard drives to SATA controllers on PCI cards, since many of these controllers (such as the Silicon Image chips) run at 3 Gbit/s, even though the PCI bus cannot reach 1.5 Gbit/s speeds.
 This can cause data corruption in operating systems that do not specifically test for this condition and limit the disk transfer speed.

 SATA 3 Gbit/s and SATA 6 Gbit/s

 SATA 3 Gbit/s and SATA 6 Gbit/s are compatible with each other.
-Most devices that are only SATA 3 Gbit/s can connect with devices that are SATA 6 Gbit/s, and vice versa, though SATA 3 Gbit/s devices only connect with SATA 6 Gbit/s devices at the slower 3 Gbit/s speed.
+Most devices that are only SATA 3 Gbit/s can connect with devices that are SATA 6 Gbit/s, and vice versa, though SATA 3 Gbit/s devices connect with SATA 6 Gbit/s devices only at the slower 3 Gbit/s speed.

 SATA 1.5 Gbit/s and SATA 6 Gbit/s

 SATA 1.5 Gbit/s and SATA 6 Gbit/s are compatible with each other.
 Most devices that are only SATA 1.5 Gbit/s can connect with devices that are SATA 6 Gbit/s, and vice versa, though SATA 1.5 Gbit/s devices only connect with SATA 6 Gbit/s devices at the slower 1.5 Gbit/s speed.